 |Let Your Mind Run: A Memoir of Thinking My Way to Victory, by Deena Kastor and Michelle Hamilton|

 Deena Kastor tells her story while sharing tips and tricks for running strong.
-This book set a new bar for quality of running books and might still lead the way.

 |Dandelion Growing Wild: A triumphant journey over astounding odds by American marathon champion Kim Jones|